willjgriff/llm-pluralism/README.md

 ### Persona Correlations

 The persona correlation heatmap validates the core methodological assumption that personas disagree with each other in the expected directions.
 The strongest opposition is between Libertarian and Collectivist (-0.66), confirming the economic axis is the most cleanly captured by the rater panel.
 Globalist and Collectivist show strong positive correlation (0.72), confirming progressive persona alignment.
 The technology axis is weakest, Tech Optimist and Tech Sceptic correlate at only -0.27, meaning bridging scores on technology prompts should be interpreted with more caution than those on economic or identity prompts.
-Human validation later found that the Tech Sceptic and Tech Optimist diagonal correlations between humans and their AI counterparts are both positive (+0.33 and +0.30 respectively), suggesting the AI tech personas track real human worldviews directionally even though the opposition between them is weak.
+Human validation later found that the Tech Sceptic diagonal correlation between humans and the AI counterpart is positive (+0.36), suggesting the AI Tech Sceptic persona tracks real human worldviews directionally even though the opposition between the AI tech personas is weak.
+The AI Tech Optimist persona is less well-validated (+0.08, N=5 participants).
 See the Human Validation section.

 ![Persona Rating Correlations](docs/run_1/output/analysis/persona_correlations.png)